 The carved character displays at Pumpkins After Dark are impressive.
 They have been handmade by Canadian artists.

-This attraction is meant for people of all ages to enjoy and it’s family-friendly.
+Pumpkins After Dark is meant for people of all ages to enjoy and it’s family-friendly.
 The organizers do not, however, guarantee that the entire path is wheelchair and stroller accessible.
-Most of it though is paved, and from what we saw it looked pretty accessible.
+Most of it, though is paved, and from what we saw it looked pretty accessible.

 Tips & Advice

-TIP #1: Don’t forget your camera.
-There are lots of great photo opportunities (including just before the entrance)!
+TIP #1: Remember to bring a camera.
+There are many photo opportunities, including just before the entrance.

 TIP #2: Take public transit if you can.
 Parking is limited and the Patterson SkyTrain Station isn’t too far away.

-TIP #3: Expect to stay for between about 45 and 60 minutes.
+TIP #3: Expect to stay for one or two hours.

-TIP #4: if you like Pumpkins After Dark and want to visit pumpkin-themed venues during the day then visit one of the Lower Mainland’s various Pumpkin Patches and Corn Mazes.
-Really good ones include Fantasy Farms in Chilliwack and Maan Farms in Abbotsford.
+TIP #4: If you like Pumpkins After Dark and want to visit pumpkin-themed venues during the day, visit one of the Lower Mainland’s various Pumpkin Patches and Corn Mazes.
+Good ones include Fantasy Farms in Chilliwack and Maan Farms in Abbotsford.

 Other Information